-Faculty led program costs include tuition, limited university fees, and a program fee:
+Faculty led program costs include tuition, some university fees, and a program fee:

 - Tuition: Students will be required to pay UNT tuition (including both state-mandated and board-designated portions) and applicable fees for all UNT courses associated with study abroad programs.
 Tuition is paid at each student's typical in-state or out-of-state level.
-The Office of the Provost funds the faculty leader salary, international flight, lodging, and per diem based on the tuition generated by the program.
-Additional faculty leader expenses are divided among the students as part of their program fee (local transportation, entrance fees, supplies, communication resources, etc.). - Fees: Students pay applicable mandatory and instructional fees, set by the University, except for the fees students are exempt from if they are not taking courses on campus (recreational center fee, etc.). - Program Fee: Students are billed a program fee via their student account.
-Program fees cover all program inclusions, such as lodging, excursions, local transportation, group meals, or other programrelated expenses.
-It may also include tuition and fees for additional transfer coursework and the cost of including non-teaching support staff in the program (flight, housing, per diem, and stipend).
+The Office of the Provost funds the faculty leader salary, international flight, lodging, and per diem.
+Any additional faculty leader expenses are divided among the students as part of their program fee. - Fees: Students pay applicable mandatory and instructional fees, mandated by the University, with the exception of the fees from which students are exempt if they are not taking courses on campus (recreational center fee, etc.). - Program Fee: Students are billed a program fee via their student account.
+Program fees cover all program inclusions, such as lodging, excursions, local transportation, group meals, or other program-related expenses.
+It may also include tuition and fees for transfer coursework.